RednibCoding/NonoGL/README.md

   Set font for text rendering.

-- **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font set with `nnSetFont`.
+- **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font that has been set with `nnSetFont`.
 If no font has been set, an internal non-scalable font will be used.

 - **`void nnFreeFont(nnFont *font)`**
   Free the given font.